The reasons why Quant Network (QNT) will rise to the Top of the crypto sphere in the coming months

 Let this sink in for a moment and put yourself in the shoes of a large Bank, Stock Exchange, Insurance Company, Corporate or Government entity that has intended to try and use DLT technology in the last year.
 Do you think Enterprises would risk being locked into a single DLT technology in such a changing market, or that they went for the Operating System that gives them access to all DLTs in a highly resilient, cost effective, and flexible manner?
 Overledger has been designed from the ground up to fit Enterprise needs, and there are reasons to believe they have absolutely loved it.

-Importantly, the QNT token is needed to access the Overledger platform (i.e. for both users and developers), to encrypt and sign each and every transaction flowing through it, to move Digital Assets (e.g. bank stablecoins) across chains and it will also be involved in the Gateway set up that is expected during the second half of H2.
+Importantly, the QNT token is needed to access the Overledger platform (i.e. for both users and developers), to encrypt and sign each and every transaction flowing through it, to move Digital Assets (e.g. bank stablecoins) across chains and it will also be involved in the gateway set up that is expected to launch in Q2 2020 (details can be found here).
 The token utility function is therefore universal and this is a crucial piece of the puzzle for obvious reasons.
 In addition, 14.6m QNT tokens have been minted and released, and QNT has no inflation (i.e. 14.6m is all there ever will be).

 dApps vs. Overledger mApps — illustration: